Blue Cat Audio - Software Made by Musicians for Musicians

 A common practice is to use a different signal than the processed signal in order to trigger the dynamics processor.
 For example use the signal of the kick drums to control the dynamics of the bass or vice versa.
 This practice is known as "side chaining".

-Blue Cat's MB-5 Dynamix provides this capability thanks to its advanced MIDI and automation communication features.
+Blue Cat's MB-5 Dynamix provides this capability either using an external side chain input, or with its advanced MIDI and automation communication features.
 It also provides a way for "internal side chaining": you can choose any band to trigger the effect on any other band.
 It is for example possible on a drums track to use the low end of the spectrum (to detect kick hits) to increase the volume of the high frequencies, so that transients are louder for the kick drum only.

 Signal Flow